 5. Makes Your Team Feel Like Owners

 Business owners dream of having employees who can think like entrepreneurs.
 That’s because this type of employee sees the company as an extension of themselves.
 However, they can’t think like owners if they’re treated like employees.
-Thus, you need to find a way to help your team internalize the need to do a task and importance of taking ownership of project.
+Thus, you need to find a way to help your team internalize the need to do a task and the importance of taking ownership of the project.

 One of the key drivers of ownership is a sense of project ownership.
-Project ownership creates employees who are willing to look in the mirror and examine their personal contribution.
+Project ownership creates employees who are willing to look in the mirror and examine their personal contributions.
 This culture of personal accountability is the single most potent characteristic of project management.

 What is the Hierarchy of Project Management?

 Effective implementation of project ownership requires a proper understanding of the hierarchy of project management.
 The hierarchy of project management includes:

 Project team members are mainly employees who work on various stages of the project.
 They are the people who will execute the project plan and turn the abstract into practical.
 Their purpose is to achieve a specific business task or goal.
 The project team can contain internal staff as well as outside vendors.

 A project team member is responsible for contributing to overall project objectives and specific team deliverables.
 However, disruptive environments are a common characteristic of project teams.